shrutivanw/CSFunSoloPractice/README.md

 4. (isn't this the same as #3??)
 Implement a function to remove the second Node from a doubly linked list.
 5. (done!)
 Empty a singly linked list
 6. Empty an array of size 20.
 Empty = uninitialize all cells to -1
-7. Insert a node into a sorted singly linked list with value 999.
+7. (done!)
+Insert a node into a sorted singly linked list with value 999.
 8. Add an element with value 999 to a sorted array.
 The array is of size 20.
 All unassigned entries have value INT_MAX, which is specially reserved for this purpose.
 All unassigned entries are at (or shifted to be at) the end of the array.
 9. (done!)
 Delete nodes in a singly linked list with specified data value e.g. int value of 5
 10. Remove entries from an array with specified data value e.g. int value of 5 The array is of size 20 and all unassigned entries have value INT_MAX, which is specially reserved for this purpose.
 All unassigned entries are at (or shifted to be at) the end of the array.